Back to home | Ir a home

 • Identify the affinities and experiences of your specific audience segment

-Just a few of the topic comments on this post provide valuable information about the real-world experiences and pain points of programmers and software developers.
-The number of upvotes tells you that just under 100 people have similar sentiments surrounding these qualitative experiences.
+Just a few of the topic comments on this post provide valuable information about the real-world experiences and fears of nurses.
+The number of upvotes tells you that over 600 people have similar sentiments surrounding this experience.

 Needless to say, repeating this content and comment investigation across multiple subreddits generates a lot of valuable marketing insight.